France Economic Outlook

 France Economic News

-According to preliminary figures released by the National Statistical Institute (INSEE), consumer prices in September dropped 0.2% over the previous month, contrasting August’s 0.3% increase.
+According to revised figures released published by the National Statistical Institute (INSEE) on 14 December, consumer prices stayed flat in November (October: 0.0%).

-According to the National Institute of Statistics and Economic Studies’ (INSEE) business climate survey, the business confidence indicator rose from August’s over-one-year low of 101 points to 103 points in September.
+According to the French National Institute of Statistics and Economic Studies’ (INSEE) business climate survey on manufacturing activity, the business confidence indicator was at 103 points in November, identical to the October figure.